licium/spacecamp/how-to-use-the-demo.md

 - The ISCC will get a major update in September (version 2.0), so the ISCC that you currently generate and register are not structurally compatible with the future ISCCs.
 - The ISCCs will be gerated on the servers of https://sourcecheck.org/.
 No content will be stored on any of our servers.
 - The ISCC codes will be registered on the [Bombay-10 testnet for columbus-5](https://github.com/terra-money/testnet/tree/master/bombay-10) of the [Terra Blockchain](https://www.terra.money/).
+- You can only mint an NFT from a specific digital media asset once.
+- You can only acquire a license for a specific digital media asset once.

 **Be aware that the content of this demo will be uploaded and stored on IPFS!**